-Welcome to the 2023 Chelan County Fair!
-We are ecstatic to once again be welcoming everyone back to the Chelan County Fair, this year's theme is "Let The Good Times Grow".
+Welcome to the 2024 Chelan County Fair!
+We are ecstatic to once again be welcoming everyone back to the Chelan County Fair, this year's theme is "Back To Our Roots In Cowboy Boots".
 We have a little something for everyone, come see the livestock shows and animals, check out all of the different exhibitor buildings, and ride the carnival rides.

-We have plenty of entertainment each and every day of the fair, including our FREE Friday night concert, presenting Easton Corbin, free with your admission ticket into the fair!
-Joins us for the livestock auction on Saturday morning, as well as our FREE PRCA Rodeo on Saturday night and Sunday afternoon, free with your admission ticket into the fair, and a jam-packed schedule of entertainment all in between.
+We have plenty of entertainment each and every day of the fair, including not 1 but 2 FREE concerts, with your admission into the fair!
+Thursday Night Los Chicos del 512 -The Selena Experience Tribute Band, and Friday night concert, presenting Country artist Easton Corbin!
+Join us for the livestock auction on Saturday morning, as well as our FREE PRCA Rodeo on Saturday night and Sunday afternoon, FREE with your admission ticket into the fair, and a jam-packed schedule of entertainment all in between.
 I would like to thank the Chelan County Fair Board and the whole community for all their hard work and sponsors.
 It truly does take a group effort to put on a great fair.

-I hope to see you all September 7th thru 10th.
+I hope to see you all September 5th thru 8th.
 Thank you, Chelan County Fair President / JR Cooper